accelecode/hash_key_transformer/readme.md

 Ruby applications typically use underscore (also called "`snake_case`") as their convention for `Hash` keys.
 When sending data from a Ruby application to another application it is often useful to transform the style of hash keys to the style expected by the other application (`camelCase` or `dashed-case` for example).
 Likewise, when receiving data from an external application, it is often useful to transform the style of incoming hash keys to the underscore style common in Ruby.

-`hash_key_transformer` makes it easy to transform a JSON-like data structure from one style of key to another.
+`hash_key_transformer` makes it easy to deeply transform a JSON-like data structure from one style of key to another.

 The following transformations are supported: